berkeracir/image-lab/objectDetection/README.md

 # Object Detection with Google Tensorflow Object Detection API and Annotation

-1. Follow the installation process on https://github.com/tensorflow/models/blob/master/object_detection/g3doc/installation.md until Protobuf Compilation(included).

-2. Check where the tensorflow packages are used and adapt the paths in "ObjectDetection.py" file to your tensorflow directory.

-3. Again adapting the path to your tensorflow directory, run "export PYTHONPATH=$PYTHONPATH:/path/to/tensorflow/models/" on terminal, in the directory where you will run the object detector.

-4. Run objectDetection.py.

-The annotations of each video will be in "annotations" folder separated video by video.

-# Object Detection with Google Tensorflow Object Detection API and Annotation

 1. Follow the installation process on [link](https://github.com/tensorflow/models/blob/master/object_detection/g3doc/installation.md) until Protobuf Compilation(included).

 2. Check where the tensorflow packages are installed and adapt the path in "objectDetection.py", line 57 (`label_map = label_map_util.load_labelmap("/*path*/*to*/tensorflow/models/object_detection/data/mscoco_label_map.pbtxt")`) to your tensorflow directory.